Reviewing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 Analyst Recommendations

-This is a summary of recent ratings and target prices for Resideo Technologies and Latch, as reported by MarketBeat.
+This is a breakdown of recent ratings for Resideo Technologies and Latch, as provided by MarketBeat.

 |Sell Ratings